Our Mission, Our Vision

 It is an organization exclusively for educational purposes.
-It receives contributions from individuals and public and private institutions that voluntarily wish to join this effort.
+It receives contributions from individuals and public and private institutions that seek ro support this effort.
 Its main objective is the study of Puerto Rican culture.
-To this end, it compiles, classifies, analyzes and publishes selections of the island's folkloric material.
-Hence the interest of the Centro/Casa Paoli in the humanistic and socioeconomic aspect of popular Puerto Rican culture.
+To this end, it compiles, classifies, analyzes, and publishes selections of the island's folkloric material.
+Hence the interest of the Center/Casa Paoli in the humanistic and socioeconomic aspects of Puerto Rican popular culture.

-The Center/Casa Paoli opens its doors with its modest effort to promote all cultural manifestations – musical, plastic, craft, literary, scientific – whether they come from the academic or the popular fields.
-Casa Paoli supports the efforts of researchers, preferably those carried out in less favored or neglected areas and in need of serious and documented work, such as the new forms of contemporary art.
-In addition, the institution offers a forum where exhibitions, talks, conferences, dialogues and gatherings on new currents can take place, or experimental concerts or other activities of interest to the community in general can take place.
+The Center/Casa Paoli opens its modest doors to promote all cultural manifestations—musical, visual, craft, literary, scientific—whether from the academic or the popular fields.
+Casa Paoli supports the efforts of researchers, preferably those working in less favored or neglected areas that are in need of serious and documented work, such as new forms of contemporary art.
+In addition, the institution offers a forum where exhibitions, talks, conferences, dialogues, and gatherings on new trends can take place, as well as experimental concerts or other activities of interest to the community can take place.

-In 1987, the Center acquired Casa Paoli through a purchase and sale thanks to the spirit of solidarity of Antonio Penna Salicrup and his family.
-The support of the deceased and dear friend Jaime Yordan Conesa was very important for the acquisition of this historic building.
+In 1987, the Center acquired Casa Paoli through a purchase made possible by the spirit of solidarity of Antonio Penna Salicrup and his family.
+The support of the late and dear friend, Jaime Yordan Conesa, also was very important for the acquisition of this historic building.

 Casa Paoli is an example of the effort made by the Government of Puerto Rico—together with voluntary non-profit institutions—to keep alive the expressions that define us as a people.